Mehul-Aneja/paw-chef/README.md

 Where you can find the pawfect dishes for your next cooking adventure!

 Paw-Chef is a cooking platform to share and view dishes.
-Please see Paw-Chef pdf for architecture overview and more details.
+Please see [PAW-CHEF.pdf](https://github.com/Mehul-Aneja/paw-chef/blob/main/PAW-CHEF.pdf) for architecture overview and more details.

 ## Installation